C-REX® LapAid® and C-REX® RectoAid®

 Can C-REX® RectoAid® be used in lower rectum?

-A: Yes, C-REX® RectoAid® is specially designed for surgery on lower rectal resections as well as for taTME.
+A: Yes, C-REX® RectoAid® is designed also for low rectal resections as well as for taTME.